When it comes to businesses these days, one has to be efficient to be successful, and that is often where outsourcing comes in.

 2. It helps you maximize the use of external resources

-It also reduces or eliminates infrastructure costs as it will become the responsibility of your outsourcing firm.
+It also reduces or eliminates infrastructure costs as it will become the responsibility of third-party providers.

 3. It enables the company to gain access to world-class capabilities

-Depending on where you send a part of your business functions, you can also take advantage of the time zone differences, building offices that would be operating in other world business schedules.
+Depending on where you send a part of your business functions, you can also take advantage of the time zone differences.
 It can make your company operate 24/7.

 4. It can free up internal resources for other purposes